September 20, 1902: Chicago’s Nixey Callahan throws American League’s first no-hitter

 The eighth found Jimmy Callahan in firm control.
 Tigers first baseman John O’Connell hit one to right, where it was flagged by Danny Green.
 Jim McGuire sent a dribbler to third for the second out, and Wish Egan lived up to the reputation of pitchers as hitters by becoming Callahan’s second and final strikeout victim.

-Callahan's ninth frame mirrored his first.
-Harley led off with a pop out to third, Elberfeld lofted a fly to Mertes in left, and when Barrett hit a grounder to third, Strang tossed the ball to Callahan, who tagged first, recording the final out of the first no-hitter in the American League.
-Technically, one had been tossed on Opening Day two years before, by Doc Amole.
-However, the American League at that time was not considered more than a glorified minor league.
+Callahan’s ninth frame mirrored his first.
+Harley led off with a pop out to third, Elberfeld lofted a fly to Mertes in left, and when Barrett hit a grounder to third, Strang tossed the ball to Callahan, who tagged first, recording the final out of what for many years was recorded as the first no-hitter in the American League.

 Even the local papers were sedate.
 The Chicago Tribune offered no banner headlines, not much heralding at all, Under the main headline, “White Sox Win And Tie,” was a subhead that said simply,“Callahan Pitches No Hit Game In First Contest.”3 With that, Chicago’s largest newspaper moved on to what it considered the far more important event of the day — the parade of 200 local baseball clubs before the game and “the presentation of a handsome fishing outfit” to Charles Comiskey.